 Looking at taking a stopover vacation in Qatar?
-We’ve gathered all the top highlights of things to see and do in this fascinating Gulf nation.
+We’ve gathered all the top highlights of things to see and do in this small but fascinating Gulf nation.

 If you are only in Qatar for a short stopover between flights (over 5 hours but under a day), we recommend you check out our Doha Stopover guide.
 This will help you decide if it’s worth leaving the airport or if you should squeeze in some sightseeing during your short stay.